upuldi/docker-compose/README.md

     *   **Image:** linuxserver/plex

-    *   **Purpose:** A dedicated Plex instance for organizing and streaming your audiobook collection
+    *   **Purpose:** A dedicated Plex instance for organizing and streaming your audiobook collection.

-*   on.

 ### Financial & Productivity Tools